 Destiny 2 PC pre-order

 Pre-orders for Destiny 2 are now over, but the game can still be purchased from the official site and Battle.net.
-As said, pre-ordering gets you early access to the beta.
+As said, pre-ordering gave early access to the beta.
 If you're looking for info on the Destiny 2 Collector's Edition, check out our dedicated post at that link.